CDCgov/MIRA-NF/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-The collected results from IRMA and DAIS-Ribosome in JSON files
+The collected results from IRMA and DAIS-Ribosome in JSON files - These are for vizualizing in MIRA-GUI
 - `aggregate_outputs/dash-json/`
-  - alleles.json
   - barcode_distribution.json
   - coveragefig_sample_#_linear.json
   - coverage.json